Meet John John

 Lunch

-John John eats plain boiled chicken for a little lunch snack for added protein.
+John John eats plain chicken for a little lunch snack for added protein.
 Then his daily lunch is Pumpkin Granola for Dogs along with plain Greek yogurt.
 I also add in fresh blueberries daily because this is a superfood for your dog!
 And some days he’ll get strawberries or apples too.
 Sometimes I add chia seeds or hemp hearts.
 It’s good to mix it up a little to give your dog nutrients from different places!

 Dinner